How I got the “German Freelance Visa” in Berlin (updated October 2019)

 Fill out this sheet to show what your expected income and expenses will be over the next 3 years.
 You can find this linked at the bottom of the official website.

 Profit & Loss Excel Sheet — not required but also not a bad idea:

 Create a basic spreadsheet showing your expenses and revenues for the next 12–36 months.
-Don’t forget to include 19% income tax and your health insurance.
+If you’re part of the course, just check your course google spreadsheet.

 7. Finance Plan:

 This is a sheet you’ll fill out that states exactly how much money you’ve got.
 Obviously you should have bank statements and other documents to back up the numbers you fill in here.
 You can also find this linked at the bottom of the official website.

 Write one page about yourself, what you do, your professional background and why you’re here.